fortmarek/personal-website/content/blog/calm-apps.md

 #### Ivory

 Last but not least, my favorite Mastodon client, Ivory.
-I used Tapbot before Twitter became what it is and Ivory has been perfect.
+I used Tweetbot before Twitter became what it is and Ivory has been perfect.
 Developed by a small, but mighty team, the app really sets the bar for what timeline-based, native apps shoud look like.

 #### More calm apps